samcursive/Learning-Github/SamLog.md

 2. Learnt what kinds of files, folders, how and to ignore.
 3. Learnt what best practices are.
 4. Learn how to create gloabl ignore file for different projects.
+5. Learnt how to delete, restore and rename files.